javiergutierrezchamorro/watermark-images-for-wordpress-htaccess/README.md

 1. If image is more than 100 KB. (hardcoded in .htaccess) and if it is larger than KI_MIN_JPEG_WIDTH or KI_MIN_JPEG_HEIGHT (default 1024x768), the watermark will be applied.
 1- Appending KS_EXCLUDE_PROCESSING (by default "nowatermark"), processing will be deactivated, and so the original image with no watermark will be served.
 1. Additionally if the image is larger that KI_SCALE_JPEG_WIDTH pixels (default to 1600), it will be downscaled to KI_SCALE_JPEG_WIDTH in order to save bandwidth.
 1. A new on-the-fly image with the watermark added will be served to the browser.
 If client webbrowser supports WEBP it will used that format, while fallback to regular JPEG if not supported.
+If you are running PHP 8.1 with AVIF support, this type will be used too

 Original images are never modified so you will always have them on your wp-content/uploads/ folder.
 The conversion is done on-demand, so lots of care has been put in making it working fast.
 It includes its own implementation of getimagesize and uses mod_xsendfile/X-Sendfile if available.